yugokato/pytest-data-loader/README.md

 ## INI Options

 ### `data_loader_dir_name`
-A base directory name to load test data from.
-The file or directory path specified to a loader is considered a relative path to one of these base directories in the directory tree.
+The base directory name to load test data from.
+When a relative file or directory path is provided to a data loader, it is resolved relative to the nearest matching data directory in the directory tree.
 Plugin default: `data`

 ### `data_loader_root_dir`
-Specifies the absolute or relative path to the project's actual root directory.
+Absolute or relative path to the project's root directory.
 By default, the search is limited to within pytest's rootdir, which may differ from the project's top-level directory.
-Setting this option allows data loader directories located outside pytest's rootdir to be found.
+Setting this option allows data directories located outside pytest's rootdir to be found.
 Environment variables are supported using the `${VAR}` or `$VAR` (or `%VAR%` for windows) syntax.
 Plugin default: Pytest rootdir (`config.rootpath`)